Welcome to L.A.: Box office

-Critical reception
+Critical

 Welcome to L.A was widely panned as an empty, vacuous, pretentious film with the music by Richard Baskin deemed especially grating.
 The New York Times critic Richard Eder wrote: "The songs are a particular torment.
 The music whines, the lyrics complain, and Mr. Carradine sings them with a kind of hushed writhing, like a worm dying at the bottom of a barrel."

 John Simon called Welcome to L.A. a dumb and corrupt film.
 TimeOut said the film was interesting in retrospect but that "it lacks both the inspirational spontaneity of his producer and mentor Altman's best work, and the warmth of his own later films".

 One of the few critics to support the film at the time was Jack Kroll of Newsweek who described the film as an "extraordinary debut" for Rudolph, continuing that the director "does a remarkable job of weaving this gallery of neurotics into a vivid pattern of sharp, distilled performances."
 Kroll also considered Rudolph's work with Robert Altman, "he's gone beyond even Altman's example in shaping a film from a total design concept."
 Furthermore, he praised Rudolph for creating a "Los Angeles that's shimmering Xanadu of psychic uncertainty.
 Mirrors reassemble people into soulless human collages.
 The swoosh of Hutton's ever-present Nikon sounds like a little guillotine beheading reality.
 The quavering cadences of Baskin's music evoke both the sweetness and self-indulgence of Carroll Barber.
 Cinematographer Dave Myers works like the new realist painters, capturing a metropolis of burnished surfaces that seems to dissolve the will in an amber nullity of light."

 The Turner Classic Movies (TCM) capsule review warns, "The music score by Richard Baskin may affect your viewing pleasure."

 Geraldine Chaplin was nominated for a British Academy Film Award for Best Supporting Actress.

 It has also been cited as an example of hyperlink cinema.

+The film was not a large box office success but was highly regarded and led to Ridley Scott hiring Harvey Keitel and Keith Carradine in The Duellists.